awsdocs/aws-encryption-sdk-docs/doc_source/implement-caching.md

 /**
  * <p>
- * Encrypts a string using an AWS KMS key and data key caching *
+ * Encrypts a string using an &KMS; key and data key caching *
  * <p>
  * Arguments:
  * <ol>
- * <li>KMS Key ARN: To find the Amazon Resource Name of your AWS KMS key,
+ * <li>KMS Key ARN: To find the Amazon Resource Name of your &KMS; key,
  *     see 'Find the key ID and ARN' at https://docs.aws.amazon.com/kms/latest/developerguide/find-cmk-id-arn.html
  * <li>Max entry age: Maximum time (in seconds) that a cached entry can be used
  * <li>Cache capacity: Maximum number of entries in the cache